What is the NVC PROMISE?

-NVC Promise STEP 5: Submit Verification of High School Graduation
+NVC Promise STEP 5: Verification of High School Graduation

-Submit your official high school transcript (in a sealed envelope) to the Financial Aid/EOPS Office for processing.
-Your transcript must show that you graduated from high school and the date you graduated.
+Bring a copy of your high school diploma (or GED) or your official high school transcript (unopened in a sealed envelope) to the Financial Aid/EOPS Office to verify your high school graduation.
+The document must show that you graduated from high school and the date you graduated.
 This is used to verify your eligibility for the NVC Promise program.

 NVC Promise STEP 6: Register/Enroll in Classes as a Full-Time Student

-You must enroll full-time each fall and/or spring semester during your first year as a college student to qualify for the NVC Promise.
-If enrolled full-time in Fall and Spring, there is no minimum unit requirement for Summer.
+You must enroll full-time each semester during your first year as a college student to qualify for the NVC Promise.
+If enrolled less-than full-time in a semster, you will be ineligible for that semester.
 Full-time is defined as:

 class registration through the WebAdvisor system, available up to